bbauska/meta-react-basics/README.md

 For example, the payment section component has a JavaScript function that submits a payment when a button is clicked.

-It&apos;s important to know that the use of components in website UI design is not limited to just React.
+It's important to know that the use of components in website UI design is not limited to just React.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->